-Water Table Observation Well Installation
+Temporary Well Installation

-Five shallow monitoring wells will be installed in borings advanced below the water table at the same locations as the probes were advanced.
-The shallow monitoring wells will be installed at a depth of approximately 10 to 15 feet below ground surface, depending on the depth to groundwater.
+Temporary monitoring wells will be installed in borings advanced at the Sunshade site.
+The shallow monitoring wells will be installed at a depth of approximately 15 feet below ground surface, depending on the depth to groundwater.
 The purpose of the shallow monitoring wells is to evaluate groundwater flow and potential contaminant transport at the water table.
-Water table observation wells will be constructed of 2-inch inside diameter (ID) schedule 40 PVC riser and screen.
-Shallow monitoring wells will be constructed with a 10-foot length of 0.006-inch to 0.010-inch slot PVC screen, depending on the grain size of the sediments encountered.
+Temporary monitoring wells will be constructed of 1-inch inside diameter (ID) schedule 40 PVC riser and screen.
+Each well will be constructed with a 5-foot length of 0.006-inch to 0.010-inch slot PVC screen, depending on the grain size of the sediments encountered.
+A summary of proposed temporary wells is presented in Table 2.

 Monitoring wells will be installed in accordance with Ayres Associates' standard operating procedure SOP #110 and NR 141 Wisconsin Administrative Code.
-The monitoring well will be installed in accordance with Wisconsin Administrative Code NR 141.

 Monitoring well casing and screen will be inserted in the boreholes after the target depth is reached.
-A sand filter pack (#45-#55) will be installed around the well screen and will extend approximately 2 feet above the top of the screen.
+A sand filter pack (#40-#70) will be installed around the well screen and will extend approximately 2 feet above the top of the screen.
 A filter pack seal will be placed above the sand filter pack.
 The seal will consist of 2 feet of fine-grained sand placed above the filter pack.
 Granular or chipped bentonite will be placed above the seal to a depth of approximately 4 inches below the ground surface.
 The remaining annular space will be filled with native soil.
-Protective steel casings with locking caps will be installed over the well.
-Water table well construction details will be documented on WDNR Monitoring Well Construction Form 4400-113A.
+Temporary wells will be removed, and the boreholes abandoned after groundwater samples are collected and water level data are obtained.